 The Organization considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.

 Accounts Receivable

 Accounts and contributions receivable, if any, are reviewed periodically as to their collectability.
-Based on collection experience and management's review, allowance for doubtful accounts is not considered necessary at December 31, 2023 and 2022.
+Based on collection experience and management's review, an allowance for credit losses is not considered necessary at December 31, 2024 and 2023.